liri-uzh/textplot/README.md

 ## Usage

-To construct a network from a corpus input (a single text file, a directory of files), use the `helpers.py` script:
+To construct a network from a corpus input (a single text file, a directory of files), we follow a two-step process:

+1. Use the `helpers.py` script to process the text and compute the network:

 ```bash
 python -m textplot.helpers \